 ACES uses an RGB color model with a huge colour space and over 30 stops of exposure.
 This model can represent visual perception in its entirety.
 This image data is "scene-referred", which means that the data refers to the lighting and colours as they actually existed in front of the camera.
 To do this, an idealised "standard camera" is referenced.
 When you bring footage into an ACES workflow, the profile of the camera you used is mapped onto this reference.
 This mapping can happen automatically if the camera footage is tagged appropriately.

-In fact ACES offers several different colour spaces.
-ACEScc applies a Cineon-style log encoding, which apparently helps how colour wheels and other controls respond to the footage.
-Apparently it's a very "film-like" approach, that makes experienced operators comfortable.
-I wouldn't know, having never edited film.
+Since it has evolved over time, ACES offers several similar colour spaces.
+ACEScc applies a Cineon-style log encoding, which helps colour wheels and other controls respond to footage in a "film-like" way.
+Apparently, this makes experienced operators more comfortable... but I wouldn't know, having never edited film.

 ACEScct goes further by adding a roll-off at the toe of the image to improve shadows.
-This colour space is nonetheless larger than the ITU Rec.2020 colour space, so we lose nothing to get nicer behaviour from our footage.
+This colour space is larger than the ITU Rec.2020 colour space, so we lose nothing by choosing this option.

 Setting up ACES in Resolve

 The setup is easy once you know how, though I had to read several chapters in the enormous Resolve manual to figure this out.
-But that's why you are here reading this article!When starting a new project, go to the "Project Settings" and click the "Color Management" tab.
+But that's why you are reading this article... to benefit from my investment and save your own time!When starting a new project, go to the "Project Settings" and click the "Color Management" tab.
 Set up your "Color Space & Transforms" as follows.

 We use the ACEScct colour science and the latest version 1.3.
 The Input Transform should be chosen to match the footage you most often expect.
-I am using a Lumix S5, so I set this to "Panasonic Varicam VLog VGamut".
-In fact, these gamma and gamut mappings are the same for all Panasonic cameras.
+For a Panasonic Lumix camera, set this to "Panasonic Varicam VLog VGamut".
+For a Blackmagic camera, choose "Blackmagic Design Film Gen 5", assuming you shot with the "Film" profile in camera.

 Since I am producing output for screen, I choose "sRGB" for the output transform.
-If instead you are producing output for standard broadcast, you will likely choose "Rec.709".
-But do whatever you are told by your distributor.
+If instead you are producing output for standard broadcast, choose "Rec.709".
+For digital cinema choose a version of P3 as specified by your distributor.

 Now we can specify the space we'll be using as an intermediate between input and output, which is to say the space in which our processing takes place.
 Confusingly, there is no "ACEScct" so instead choose "ACEScc".
 (The terminology is not always consistent in different places in Resolve.
 This should be fixed.)

-That's all you need to change in the settings.
-But there is one check you should make when ingesting footage.
+There is one sanity check you should make when ingesting footage.
 In the Media workspace right-click on a clip and confirm the "ACES Input Transform".
-This should be automatically identified as Panasonic Varicam.
+This should be automatically identified as Panasonic Varicam (or whatever you set).
 But if not, you can change the transform manually.

-Now, when you work on colour grading there is no need for Colour Space Transforms or LUTs.
+When it comes to colour grading, there is no need for CSTs or LUTs.
 The ACES workflow automatically transforms your clip from the input space to our intermediary work space, and then to the output space for delivery.
 Simple!

 About gamut and gamma